api-search/explore/_apis/twilio/properties/wireless-openapi.md

                 $ref: '#/components/schemas/wireless.v1.sim'
           description: OK
       security:
         - accountSid_authToken: []
       operationId: FetchSim
       x-maturity:
         - GA
+      summary: Retrieve SIM
     post:
       description: Updates the given properties of a Sim resource on your Account.
       tags:
+        - Wireless
-      - WirelessV1Sim
+        - SIM
       parameters:
         - name: Sid
           in: path
           description: The SID or the `unique_name` of the Sim resource to update.
           schema:
             type: string
           required: true
       responses:
         '200':
           content: